Edward Aveling: Second American journey of 1888

 Aveling was a founding member and was elected to the National Administrative Council of the Independent Labour Party by the 1893 Conference which established the organisation.
 Friedrich Engels was optimistic and encouraging about this, writing to Sorge.
 "Aveling was right to join and to accept a seat on the Executive.
 If the petty private ambitions and intrigues of the London would-be-greats are slightly held in check here and the tactics do not turn out too wrong-headed, the Independent Labour Party may succeed in detaching the masses from the Social-Democratic Federation and in the provinces from the Fabians too, and thus forcing unity."
 Aveling's communications with Engels at this time as revealed in Engels' letter to Bebel, show an astonishing form of political intimacy: "I continue.
 What Aveling told me confirms the suspicion I already had, namely, that Keir Hardie secretly cherishes the wish to lead the new party in a dictatorial way, just as Parnell led the Irish, and that moreover he tends to sympathise with the Conservative Party rather than the Liberal opposition."
 He left that group to rejoin the Marxist Social Democratic Federation in 1896, despite his long-standing personal and political quarrel with SDF leader Henry Hyndman.

-In the summer of 1897 Edward and Eleanor travelled to Paris.
+In the summer of 1897, Edward and Eleanor travelled to Paris.

-Playwright
+Aveling as a Playwright

-When Aveling left university he became manager of a "company of strolling players" and later, became established as a dramatic critic under the name, "Alec Nelson", and he wrote several "curtain-raisers" and one-act plays.
-Examples of his dramatic criticism, and the innumerable theatres he visited, can be found in his many contributions to Annie Besant's journal Our Corner.
-In Ernest Belfort Bax and James Leigh Joynes' To-Day: The Monthly Magazine of Scientific Socialism (1884–85), in which Aveling reviewed dramatic works on Ibsen and Shakespeare.
-In Progress A Monthly Magazine.(1883-1885) Edited by G. W. Foote.(Aveling took over as Interim Editor of Progress from April 1883 to February 1884), where there are frequently reviews of plays, as well as an article on Henry Irving.
-Of particular importance are especially the "Dramatic Notes", that were published in E. B. Bax's monthly shilling journal Time, they were written together by Edward and Eleanor from January 1890 to March 1891, and were always signed "Alec Nelson and E M A." Their first joint review of "La Tosca" in English at the Garrick theatre, London, was prefixed with a declaration of critical intent from Edward and Eleanor:
+When Aveling left university, he allegedly became manager of a "company of strolling players" and later, "became established as a dramatic critic (under the name, "Alec Nelson"), and he wrote several "curtain-raisers" and one-act plays."
+Examples of his dramatic criticism, and the innumerable theatres he visited, can be found in his many contributions to Annie Besant's Freethought journal Our Corner.
+In Ernest Belfort Bax and James Leigh Joynes' To-Day: The Monthly Magazine of Scientific Socialism (1884–85), in which Aveling reviewed, amongst others, dramatic works on Ibsen and Shakespeare.
+In Progress A Monthly Magazine.(1883–1885), edited by G. W. Foote (Aveling took over as Interim Editor of Progress from April 1883 to February 1884), there were frequently reviews of plays, as well as two articles on Henry Irving.
+Of particular importance are the "Dramatic Notes" that were published in E. Belfort Bax's monthly shilling journal Time; they were written together by Edward and Eleanor from January 1890 to March 1891 and were always signed "Alec Nelson and E M A." Their first joint review of "La Tosca" in English at the Garrick Theatre, London, was prefixed with a declaration of critical intent from Edward and Eleanor: